2021-2022 Trócaire Annual ReportLearn More

 10 questions answered on why we need a treaty to make global corporations respect human rights.

 Corporate greed is leading to land being seized, forests being cut down and rivers poisoned.
 Those who stand up to defend their rights are being harassed, intimidated, even murdered.

-Currently there is no international treaty to ensure businesses respect human rights.
-A global binding treaty would be a game-changer in ensuring vulnerable people are protected and big business acts ethically.
+Currently there is no international treaty to ensure businesses respect human rights and the environment.
+A global binding treaty would be a game-changer in ensuring communities are protected and big business acts ethically.

 The 21st century economy is dominated by large transnational corporations.
 These private companies are often wealthier and more powerful than the countries they operate in.
 Corporations hide behind complicated structures to avoid legal responsibility.

-Furthermore, communities in the developing world often cannot seek legal protection in the countries where the corporation is based.
-For example, under Irish law there are no practical ways for potential victims of human rights violations by an Irish company overseas to seek justice in Irish courts.
+Furthermore, communities in the developing world often cannot access justice in their own country, nor access legal remedy in the countries where the corporation is based.
+For example, under Irish law there are major barriers for potential victims of human rights violations by an Irish company overseas to seek justice in Irish courts.